 Sometimes it’s necessary to do a hard refresh to see the updates take effect.
 But it’s unlikely that average web users know what a hard refresh is, nor can you expect them to keep refreshing the page until things straighten out.

 So how can you ensure that any updates you’ve made to your CSS will take place immediately for all users?
+In other words, how do you force the browser to update your CSS?
 Here’s one way to do it:

 <link rel="stylesheet" href="style.css?v=1.1">